100

 Imagine you’re in a new place and you don’t know anyone.
 Only a few people will engage with you, right?
 But the host introducing you to everyone will increase your chances of interaction.
 That’s exactly the case with blog post introductions as well.
 If your readers are not happy reading the first few lines of your post, they will hardly read 18% of your blog

 So, do you want to learn the art of opening your blogs with a bang?
-This post will teach you how to write an introduction in a blog post and a few tips you can follow to simplify this process!
+This post will teach you how to write a blog introduction and a few tips you can follow to simplify this process!

 Does The Blog Post Introduction Sell The Post?